hyosung11/Launch-School/Courses/journal.md

 07:16 After the study session with Alex, I feel fine although my lower back still feels tight.

 07:38 Working to finish Array Methods before breakfast.

+08:01 Finished Array Methods and now time for breakfast with the kids.

+09:01 Went for a nice walk with the kids and Omi told me about Melanie Martinez songs and their meanings.